brittanywelsh/st-character-manager/dev_log.md

 # Dev Log for Startraveller Character Manager

+This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## July 31, 2015 (BRITTANY)
+- Set up basic page layout with frame-like scrolling behaviour in divs.
+It still needs some attention though, not quite there yet.

 ## July 31, 2015 (MIKE)
 - The 8-step plan outlined in my log from June 20, 2015 has now more or less been completed.
 The current infrastructure actually has Game generate 2 blank